Path length: 14 miles

 Three tornadoes were confirmed on February 16, 1995, all in Alabama.
 The strongest was a devastating F3 that tracked 14 miles through parts of Cullman and Marshall Counties.

-This tornado began about 3 miles west of Joppa just before 5am CT.
-It travelled ENE through the town, across Alabama Highway 69 and into Marshall County just SW of Arab.
+This tornado began about 3 miles west of Joppa just before 5 am CT.
+It traveled ENE through the town, across Alabama Highway 69, and into Marshall County, just SW of Arab.
 The tornado moved across the south side of Arab.
 It moved into the rugged terrain east of this area and dissipated at the Browns Creek Section of Guntersville Lake just north of the Diamond Community.

 77 dwellings and 6 businesses were destroyed in Cullman County.
 The Joppa Elementary School was destroyed.
 80 dwellings and 6 businesses were destroyed in Marshall County.